PKopel/Scheme48/README.md

 ## Execute

-* Run `stack exec -- Scheme48-exe` to see "We're inside the application!"
+* Run `stack exec s48` to run repl"
-* With `stack exec -- Scheme48-exe --verbose` you will see the same message, with more logging.
+* With `stack exec s48 -- --verbose` to run repl with more logging.

-## Run tests

-`stack test`